26 PsychoPy basics

 Depending on your operating system and hardware, PsychoPy can take a while to launch (potentially up to a minute or so).

-Once Psychopy has launched, make sure the Builder window is in the foreground:
+Once PsychoPy has launched, make sure the Builder window is in the foreground:

 The PsychoPy Builder window.